Overview of the BCG Matrix

 Relative market share is used as a surrogate of competitive strength.
 The larger the firm’s market share, relative to its largest competitor, the stronger the firm is in the marketplace.

 Therefore, the BCG matrix combines a measure of market attractiveness against overall competitive strengths in order to identify the quadrant of the model with the firm or business unit is situated.

 - Businesses in high growth markets, with a high relative market share are considered to be “stars”.

 - Those businesses operating in low growth markets, but also with a high relative market share are considered to be “cash cows”.

 - If the business is in a high-growth market, but has a low relative market share, the net business is classified as a “question mark”.

 - The final quadrant is for businesses in low growth markets, where they had a relatively low market share – and these businesses are classified as “dogs” in the BCG matrix.

 General introduction only

-Please note that this section just provides a brief overview of the BCG matrix, please visit All About the BCG Matrix for in-depth information and a free Excel template.
+Please note that this section just provides a brief overview of the BCG matrix, please use the above links or menu to further information on the model.